SEO Cold Email Templates that Actually Get Responses

 Our last template will help you earn backlinks from finding articles that have mentioned your site or brand without linking to you.
 You can find more information about this method here.

-Here’s the email template to use once you’ve found your targets:
+Here’s one of the cold email templates to use once you’ve found your targets:

 I recently came across your article on [Article topic] where you mentioned us, [Your Site]: